 - Contact the teacher directly by email, phone or appointment if a concern arises.

-CWAA offers bus services to families within the Calgary city limits.
-School bus services are contracted out by Southland and are subject to additional costs separate from registration and tuition fees.
+CWAA offers bus services to families within the Calgary city limits with some exceptions due to community access restrictions.
+School bus services are contracted out by Willco Transportation and are subject to additional costs separate from registration and tuition fees.

 There are two policies related to bussing that apply to CWAA and they can be found in the download section to the right.
 These policies outline the expectations and some operational procedures regarding the bussing services provided.